 States administer Medicaid for low-income families and individuals, people with disabilities, and some other adults.
 You can apply for Medicaid through Illinois's health insurance marketplace or by contacting Illinois’s Medicaid office.

 You Can Buy Insurance Directly From an Insurance Company or Agent at Any Time

 If you buy coverage outside the health insurance marketplace, your coverage will take effect soon after you pay your first premium, but you won’t qualify for the premium subsidies available through your state’s health insurance exchange.

 Find an agent.
 To find help in your area, go to Find Local Help at HealthCare.gov.
 There, you enter your city and state or zip code to get a list of insurance agents and brokers near you.

 Talk to a licensed broker.
 To directly connect with a Illinois insurance broker who can help you evaluate insurance plans and choose a plan that's appropriate for your situation, call.
 (Please note that we receive advertising income from the licensed brokers who offer their services through this telephone number.)

 You Can Buy a Health Plan From Healthcare.gov During the Next Open Enrollment Period

-Illinois Affordable Care Act (Obamacare) open enrollment for 2022 begins in the fall of 2021.
+Illinois Affordable Care Act (Obamacare) open enrollment for 2024 begins on November 1, 2023.